Accuratai/pod-ios/README.md

 ### Start Tracking (required)

-To start Accurat, call the startTracking method (also starts the consent flow, see GDPR):
+Call the startTracking method to start tracking.
+This will also trigger the consent flow (see Consent Flow section).

 ```swift
 Accurat.shared.startTracking()